-No, you must make a commitment to attend a minimum of six meetings.
+No, you must make a commitment to attend a minimum of twelve meetings.
 The integrity of the program is such that all members make that commitment.
-In addition, in our view, you cannot fully understand the benefits of membership unless you have been a member for at least six months.
+In addition, in our view, you cannot fully understand the benefits of membership unless you have been a member for at least twelve months.

 Clearly the more you put into the meetings the more you get out of them.
 However you are only expected to disclose what you are comfortable with.
 Over time as trust and rapport grows it is likely you will feel comfortable disclosing more about your business and yourself than you did initially.